Teo González: Life and work

-González was born in Quinto and reared in Zaragoza, Spain.
-During his youth he won numerous distinctions in drawing awarded by the Spanish government.
-In 1991 he moved to California, where he attended California State University of Bakersfield.
+González was born in Quinto and grew up in Zaragoza, Spain.
+During his youth he won distinctions in painting, drawing, and comic awarded by the Spanish government.
+In 1991 he moved to California, and later on he attended California State University in Bakersfield.
 He graduated magna cum laude in 1997, receiving a bachelor's degree in fine art.

-Teo González's first solo show was with Brian Gross Fine Art in San Francisco, CA in 1996.
+Teo González's first professional solo show was in San Francisco, CA in 1996.
 Currently he works and lives in Brooklyn, NY.
 Known for his work using drops of pigment and grids, González's work is frequently compared to that of Agnes Martin, Jackson Pollock and Sol LeWitt.